sudiptakarmakar/algae/README.rst

-Algae contains all the homework for Introduction to Algorithms (I & II) courses offered by Coursera
+Algae contains implementations of data structures and algorithms in CLRS

 * Free software: MIT license